fuzzzor/Gluetun-switcher/README.md

 ## Deployment

-You can deploy WireGuard Manager using Docker Compose (recommended) or a simple `docker run` command.
+You can deploy Gluetun-switcher using Docker Compose (recommended) or a simple `docker run` command.

 ### 1. Docker Compose (Recommended)